 ✓ Active Select the active status of the track.
-An inactive track won't output any it has inputs, regardless of the effects.
+An inactive track won't output any has inputs, regardless of the effects.
 When disabled, a stereo effect put on a mono track will result in a stereo output for the strip.

-✓ Strict I/O While in Strict I/O (p.
-339) mode, a track always has as many output as post-fader signal, or with custom record and playback positions.
+☑ Strict I/O (p.
+348)mode, a track always has as many output as it post-fader signal, or with custom record and playback positions.
 Only available for tracks.